Court of Arbitration

 Mr Khambata has appeared in several important constitutional, corporate and commercial matters and in significant domestic and international commercial arbitrations.
 He is a specialist in several practice areas, including securities, arbitration, corporate, constitutional, administrative and environmental law.
 As Law Officer, he argued several cases involving complex constitutional, administrative, criminal, tax and environmental law issues.

-He was a member of the Securities and Exchange Board of India (SEBI) Committee to recommend new insider trading regulations and of the Law Commission of India’s Committee that recommended substantial amendments to Indian arbitration law.
-He is a member of SEBI’s Takeover Panel.
-He is Vice-Chairman of a Union of India task force to operationalise the proposed Financial Services Appellate Tribunal.
-He is a Vice-President of the London Court of International Arbitration.
+He was a member of the Securities and Exchange Board of India (SEBI) Committee to recommend new insider trading regulations and of the Law Commission of India's Committee that recommended substantial amendments to Indian arbitration law.
+He is a member of SEBI's Takeover Panel.
+He was a Vice-President of the LCIA and is currently a member of the SIAC Court.

 TOBY LANDAU QC